KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/10-prophet-seer.md

 - **The Call & The Reluctance (📡 Resonance Scan):**
   The Prophet is often reluctant—mirroring **SS / SM** hesitation to act as conduit for **DS / DM** or **DP / DL** transmissions.
-  The “call” is a **Resonance Scan** identifying a consciousness capable of bearing high-coherence data.
+  The “call” functions as a **Resonance Scan**, identifying a consciousness capable of bearing high-coherence transmission.

 - **The Source of Revelation (DP / DL or DS / DM):**
   The Prophet’s mandate derives from **Archetypal** or **Deep Structural** layers—**Sophis / Morgis** or **Archeus / Noeüs.**